Code-Institute-Submissions/Squelsh84-milestone-project-1/README.md

 - The type of woods cards were leaking over into the next container.
 I created media queries to fix this issue.
 - When testing on different browser I found the code had not been optimised and used [Autoprefixer](https://autoprefixer.github.io/) to optimize it.
 - Page was loading very slowly.
 My image files were too large and after using [Shortpixel](https://shortpixel.com/) the images were reduced in size and the page loaded much faster.
 - Gallery was opening up multiple tabs after going to contact and back to gallery.
+To fix this issue I changed the id of the section and rewrote the code again.

 ## Deployment